CumulusNetworks/docs/content/cumulus-linux-43/Installation-Management/Upgrading-Cumulus-Linux.md

 Cumulus Linux 4.3.1 is supported on Broadcom switches only.
 To upgrade a Broadcom switch to Cumulus Linux 4.3.1 from Cumulus Linux 4.0.0 or later, you must either run `apt update` and `apt upgrade` twice or manually edit the `sources.list` file, then run `apt update` and `apt upgrade` once.
 This ensures that the 4.3.1 package update is available only for Broadcom switches.

+{{%notice note%}}
+Mellanox switches do not support Cumulus Linux 4.3.1.
+When you run `apt update`, the `/etc/apt/sources.list` does not change.
+Cumulus Linux remains at 4.3.0 or upgrades to 4.3.0 if you are running an earlier release.
+{{%/notice%}}

 {{< tabs "34 ">}}
 {{< tab "Run apt update and apt upgrade twice">}}